jordandouglas/LowESS/README.md

 ## Challenge 1: Dataset

-**Objective:** Create a nucleotide multiple sequence alignment, with 100 sites and 20 taxa, which gives the smallest ESS when run on `C1.xml`.
+**Objective:** Create a nucleotide multiple sequence alignment, with 100 sites and 20 taxa, which gives the smallest ESS when run on `C1.xml` in BEAST 2.
 This model consists of the Jukes-Cantor substitution model, a strict clock, and a Yule tree prior.
 Do not edit the XML file.
 A benchmark dataset has been provided `benchmark.fasta` which can be used as a starting point to create a new alignment.